turnerbenjamin/pl-400-revision-notes/1_extend_user_experience_10_15/1_client_scripting.md

 This object contains various methods that can be used to work with the form data.
-For instance, we can access and set the value of fields on the form, check for the form status for dirty or invalid data and save the form.
-It is also possible to interact with a business process where available, e.g. getting and setting process stages and steps.
+For instance, we can access and set the value of fields on the form, check the form status for dirty or invalid data and save the form.
+It is also possible to interact with a business process where available, e.g. getting anD setting process stages and steps.

 This object is demonstrated [here](./demos/1_scripting_form_context_data_demo.md).